Royal Parks Half Marathon

 The Royal Parks Half Marathon, first held in 2008, takes place each October, starting and finishing in Hyde Park.
 It is the only half marathon that travels through central London and four of the Royal Parks and is one of London's largest half marathons, with over 16,000 participants.

-The event's current presenting partner is Royal Bank of Canada and current event sponsor is Quorn.
-Other event partners include Runners Need, JW Marriott Grosvenor House London and JustGiving.

-The 2022 Royal Parks Half Marathon is scheduled to take place on Sunday, 9th October 2022.
+The 2025 Royal Parks Half Marathon is scheduled to take place on Sunday 12 October 2025.

 History

 The Royal Parks Half Marathon was established in 2008 by the Royal Parks Foundation as an annual fundraising initiative to both raise funds to support the Foundations work in maintaining London's eight Royal Parks and enabling charities to be involved as well.
-Since its inception, the event has raised over £55 million for more than 1,000 UK charities.
+Since its inception, the event has raised over £70 million for more than 1,200 UK charities.

-During the event on October 10th 2021, participant Marcus Fisher, a landscaping architect, aged 30, died during the race.
+During the event on 10 October 2021, participant Marcus Fisher, a Landscape Architect, aged 30, died during the race.
 Mr Fisher was fundraising for Prostate Cancer UK and collapsed in the final leg.
 The cause of his death remains unknown to the public.
 Fundraising continued in his honour and has reached £13,000 as of May 2022.

 The winner of the 2021 event, Oscar Bell, won with it being only the first half marathon of his career.
 An experienced runner from Ware, Hertfordshire, Bell surprised fellow runners and audiences with his almost three-minute lead over second place at the finish line.